 The government's public debt (also called domestic debt or federal debt) consists largely of outstanding government securities, such as treasury bills and marketable bonds.
 The Bank provides policy advice to the government on the efficient management of this debt and sells the securities at auction to financial market distributors and dealers.
 The main goal of the Bank's debt-management activities is to help provide stable and low-cost funding to the government.

-As fiscal agent for the government, the Bank is responsible for providing advice to the Department of Finance on the retail debt program, and for implementing the program including operations and system support services, accounting, and sales and marketing initiatives.
+As fiscal agent for the government, the Bank is responsible for servicing and maintaining the outstanding retail debt (Canada Savings Bonds, Canada Premium Bonds) on behalf of the Department of Finance, including operations and system support services, accounting, and communications activities.

 Browse and filter Bank of Canada articles, research papers and publications about the Bank’s funds-management activities.